 What else is needed?

 The next step is to ensure that the technological integration is also right.
 Because without the right tools and a smooth infrastructure, nothing works when working with remote teams.
-But don't worry, it doesn't have to be complicated.
-In our next blog, we will show you how the technological onboarding of nearshoring teams works really well with the right technologies.
-And if support is needed - we are of course ready to help with our expertise and get the whole thing on the right track right from the start.
+But don’t worry, it doesn’t have to be complicated.
+In our next blog, we’ll show you how the technology onboarding of nearshoring teams works really well with the right technologies.
+And if support is needed – we are of course ready to help with our expertise and get the whole thing on the right track right from the start.